shiham-jamaldeen/Challenge13/README.md

 ```
 ## Installation
 1. Clone the repo from GitHub to your local folder.
-2. Run the command `npm i` to install the necessary package dependencies
+2. Run the command `npm i` to install the necessary packages `dotenv, express, mysql2` and `sequelize`.
 3. Run `source db/schema.sql` at the `mySQL` prompt and setup the database.
 4. If required, run `node seeds/index.js` at the command prompt to add test data to the database